-So winter is here and it’s time to make good use of your thermals and warm wear.
-In my home, the bed sheet covers me through the night, while the a/c takes turns to be on or off while I snooze with Shizuoka (my little doggie) at my feet.
-Enough about my winter sleep routine; let’s get to the today’s topic which is about ‘Skin and Hair Care in Winters’.
+So winter is here and it’s time to make good use of your thermals wear.
+At home, the bed sheet covers me through the night, while the a/c takes turns to be on or off while Shizuoka (my little doggie) lay by my feet.
+That’s about my winter sleep routine, but let’s now come to today’s topic – ‘Skin and Hair Care in Winters’.

 So now that I have got your attention, let me just dive straight into the different concerns I face and I’m sure many of you ladies and gents face too.